ATUFAFATIMA/OCR/README.md

 **Script Explanation:**
    OCR (Optical Character Recognition): The pytesseract library extracts text from the image.
-   Language Detection: The script uses googletrans to detect the language and translate the text into a target language (e.g., English to Spanish).
+   The script uses googletrans to translate the text into a target language (e.g., English to Spanish).